Closing a Business in Georgia: Everything You Need to Know

 When forming an LLC, you register your company at the state level.
 If you want to end your Georgia LLC, you would need to complete the dissolution process.
 Once your company has been formally dissolved, creditors can no longer file claims against the business.
 In some cases, your LLC can be involuntarily dissolved.
 For example, a court could order that your company be ended, or you could face dissolution because you have failed to either pay a necessary fee or fulfill your filing requirements.

-Once you have made the decision to end your LLC, examine your operating agreement and Articles of Organization.
+Once you have decided to end your LLC, examine your operating agreement and Articles of Organization.
 When writing these documents, you likely included a procedure for ending your company.
 In most cases, the members of your company will need to vote on whether or not to begin the dissolution process.

 You need to be sure that you're following the guidelines for dissolution as described in your formation documents.
 Generally, these rules can include a requirement that you notify members about the vote and a provision for when the vote can take place.
 The Georgia LLC Act allows LLCs to be dissolved with the consent of all company members.